cnguy/kayn/README.md

 /* How to pass in options 101. */
 var name = 'caaaaaaaaaria'
+var region = REGIONS.NORTH_AMERICA
-var opts = {
+var options = {
-  region: REGIONS.NORTH_AMERICA, // for the sake of example
-  options: {
   rankedQueues: ['RANKED_SOLO_5x5', 'RANKED_FLEX_SR'], // no need for joins or messy strings
   // you can pass in arrays into any options params; array values will always be joined into a string
-    championIds: '67' // single values can be integers as well } // option params should be spelled and capitalized the same as it is in Riot's docs!
+  championIds: '67' // single values can be integers as well
+  // option params should be spelled and capitalized the same as it is in Riot's docs!
   // for example, Matchlist query params in Riot's docs include `championIds`, `beginIndex`, `beginTime`, `seasons` }

 k.Summoner
- .get({ name, region: opts.region })
+ .get({ name, region })
  .then(data => k.Matchlist.get(
-    Object.assign({ id: data.accountID }, opts)
+    Object.assign({ accID: data.accountId }, options)
  ))
  .then(data => console.log(data))
  .catch(err => console.error(err))